feliixx/mgodatagen/README.md

 `<database>.<collection>` matching a specific query.
 To use a variable of the document in the query, prefix it with "$$"

-For the moment, the query can't be empty or null
+The query can't be empty or null

 ```JSON5
 "fieldName": {